Twitter plans to trim down its ads products

 “We are taking a step back and looking to simplify our product and putting our resources behind those products that we think have the greatest probability of success, that can deliver the best long-term growth potential, and that frankly leverage our competitive advantages in a unique way.
 That may cause us to deemphasize some products that are producing revenue in addition to decisions that we’ve already made as it relates to . . .
 TellApart.”

-It’s unclear if that de-emphasis will mean reassigning team members, layoffs, cancelling products, or putting them up for sale to another business.
+It’s unclear if that de-emphasis will mean reassigning team members, layoffs, cancelling products or putting them up for sale to another business.

 Twitter is no stranger to shutting down or selling off things that are not working for it, especially recently.
-The last few months alone have seen it sell off its app development platform Fabric to Google; announce the closure and then eventual transition of Vine to a pared-down service.
+The last few months alone have seen it sell off its app development platform Fabric to Google and announce the closure and then eventual transition of Vine to a pared-down service.
 On the monetization front, it’s already removed the Buy button and downshifted the whole Commerce operation; and shuttered its lead generation product.

-Noto made it sound like Twitter will be including some of its more experimental ad tests in that cull as well:
+Noto made it sound like Twitter will be including some of its more experimental ad tests in that cull, as well:

 “We’ve made some investment decisions in some direct products that have not come to market that have had significant resources allocated to them, that haven’t gotten to the point that we could launch them, and we need to rethink about those resources and that level of investment and whether we should reallocate it.”